Inflation Shock

 Core Characteristics of Inflation Shock

-An inflation shock usually combines four features.
+Inflation shock usually combines four features.
 First, price pressure moves abruptly rather than gradually.
 Second, it spreads beyond one isolated market into a wider cost structure.
-Third, it alters how wages, contracts, and future prices are set.
+Third, it changes how wages, contracts, and future prices are set.
 Fourth, it raises the risk of self-reinforcing feedback, because businesses and households begin reacting to inflation in ways that can propagate it further.

 Not every sharp move in one price qualifies.
 A brief jump in one commodity, a tax adjustment, or a temporary supply interruption can change some prices without changing the inflation process itself.
 Inflation shock is the more specific term for a price disturbance that becomes macro-relevant because it affects broader pricing behavior or expectations.

-Inflation shock often starts in relative prices and then broadens.
-Energy, food, transport, wages, or imported inputs move first.
-The shock becomes more consequential when those initial cost increases pass through several stages of production and distribution and begin to affect a wider set of consumer and business prices.
+Inflation shock often starts in relative prices and then moves through the broader inflation process.
+Energy, food, transport, wages, or imported inputs may move first.
+The shock becomes more consequential when those initial increases pass through production, distribution, and final pricing and begin to affect a wider set of consumer and business prices.

 Inflation Shock vs Ordinary Inflation

 This boundary also helps separate inflation shock from nearby concepts.
 It is distinct from disinflation, which describes a slowing rate of inflation, and from deflation, which describes an outright decline in the general price level.
 Those terms describe different inflation states.
-Inflation shock describes a disruptive inflationary transition.
+Inflation shock describes a disruptive inflationary transition inside the inflation process.

 Why the Concept Matters

 The term matters because it identifies when inflation stops looking like a gradual macro backdrop and starts behaving like a destabilizing force inside the economy.
 Once a shock broadens, it can alter contracts, wage-setting, margin behavior, and policy interpretation even before it settles into a longer-lasting inflation trend.
-Inflation shock therefore names the disruptive mechanics of inflation rather than inflation in general.
+Inflation shock therefore names the disruptive phase in which price pressure changes character quickly enough to reshape both current pricing and future expectations.

 FAQ